-So – the stories on Gluten Free Vodka are mixed as a 21-year old’s birthday cocktail.
-Many Vodkas are distilled from grains that contain Gluten, but most experts say that the Gluten is removed during the distillation process.
+So – the stories on Gluten-Free Vodka are mixed as a 21-year old’s birthday cocktail.
+Many vodkas are distilled from grains that contain gluten, but experts (and science) say that the gluten is removed during the distillation process.
 I’ll provide you with the info, you make the decisions for your health.

-Here’s a little more info from folks who know – I think even they’re confused:
+Here’s a little more info from folks who know – it seems like they’re a little confused too:

 Here’s a list of popular Vodkas & what they’re distilled from:

-- Wheat: Stolichnaya (blend), Grey Goose, Ketel One, Snow Queen, Pearl, Van Gogh (blend), La Chance, Vox, Polar Ice, Absolut, Trump, X-Rated (blend), *Three Olives is also Wheat-distilled, but declares itself to be Gluten-Free on the Three Olives website
+- Wheat: Stolichnaya/Stoli (blend), Grey Goose, Ketel One, Snow Queen, Pearl, Van Gogh (blend), La Chance, Vox, Polar Ice, Absolut, Trump, X-Rated (blend), Purity (blend), Three Olives (blend)

 - Rye: Belvedere